Skip to content

 }

-However, a more fundamental strategy to prevent lost wakeups is to ensure that "check condition-wait" and "modify condition-notify" are protected by the same mutex.
-When the waiting thread holds the mutex to check the condition, the notifying thread cannot simultaneously modify the condition; conversely, when the notifying thread holds the mutex to modify the condition, the waiting thread cannot have already passed the condition check but not yet started wait.
-This is why wait requires a std::unique_lock<std::mutex> to be passed in—it's not just to release the lock during the wait, but more importantly to ensure the synchronization relationship between waiting and notifying.
+However, the more fundamental strategy to prevent missed wakeups is to ensure that the "check condition-wait" and "modify condition-notify" sequences are protected by the same mutex.
+When the waiting thread holds the mutex to check the condition, the notifying thread cannot simultaneously modify the condition.
+Conversely, when the notifying thread holds the mutex to modify the condition, the waiting thread cannot have already passed the condition check without having started wait.
+This is why wait requires a unique_lock to be passed—it is not just to release the lock during the wait, but to ensure the synchronization relationship between waiting and notification.

 wait_for() and wait_until(): Timed Waits

-Sometimes we don't want to wait indefinitely—such as a network request timeout, a user action cancellation, or a periodic state check scenario. wait_for and wait_until provide wait semantics with a timeout.
+Sometimes we do not want to wait indefinitely—for example, in cases of network request timeouts, user cancellation, or periodic status checks. wait_for and wait_until provide semantics for waiting with a timeout.

-Let's look at a practical example: we want to wait for a task to complete, but for at most 5 seconds:
+Let's look at a practical example: we want to wait for a task to complete, but only for a maximum of five seconds:

 cpp